Alfred Jewel: Cultural references

 The Early English Text Society, a text publication society founded in 1864 to publish Anglo-Saxon and medieval English texts, uses a representation of the enamel plaque of the Jewel (omitting the gold frame) as its emblem.

 The Society for Medieval Archaeology, established in 1957, uses a representation of the Jewel as a logo.
 It was drawn by Eva Sjoegren (wife of David M. Wilson, one of the founders), appeared prominently on the front cover of Medieval Archaeology, the society's journal, from 1957 to 2010, and continues to appear on the title page.

 In the epic poem The Ballad of the White Horse by G. K. Chesterton (1911), King Alfred offers the Jewel to the Virgin Mary on the island of Athelney.

 A replica of the Jewel is given as a birthday present in chapter six of Nancy Mitford's comic novel, The Pursuit of Love (1945).

 In Susan Cooper's The Dark is Rising (1973), one of the six Signs of the Light, the Sign of Fire, is based on the Jewel.
-It also is made with gold and bears the inscription "LIHT MEC HEHT GEWYRCAN", or "The Light ordered that I be made".
+It also is made with gold and bears the inscription "LIHT MEC HEHT GEWYRCAN", or "The Light ordered me made".

-The Jewel is referred to in Roy Harper's 19 minute song, "One Of Those Days In England (Parts 2–10)" from the album Bullinamingvase (1977).
+The Jewel is referred to in Roy Harper's 19-minute song "One of Those Days in England (Parts 2–10)" from the album Bullinamingvase (1977).

 The Inspector Morse episode "The Wolvercote Tongue" (1987) centres on the theft of a fictional Saxon artefact based on the Jewel.

 A near identical aestel (with the Christ-like figure wearing a red tunic instead of a green one) appeared in BBC Four's Detectorists in 2015, first appearing in series two, and playing a more pivotal role in the following Christmas Special.

-In an episode of the British historical fiction series The Last Kingdom, Alfred sends out his nephew Aethelwold as his envoy and hands him the Jewel to use as a sign of Alfred's royal authority.
+In an episode of the historical fiction series The Last Kingdom, Alfred sends out his nephew Aethelwold as his envoy and hands him the Jewel to use as a sign of Alfred's royal authority.